HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 This section describes the DAM API that allows you to create a friendly URL for an asset.

-**Important:**
+!!!important "**Important:**"
     -   To set friendly URLs, assets must always have a unique name in a [collection](../../../manage_content/digital_assets/usage/managing_dam/manage_collections.md).
     -   You cannot upload an asset with a file name that already exists in a collection; doing so returns an error message that says you must update the file name and try uploading again.
     -   For existing assets that have duplicate names in a collection, you must rename these assets so you can set friendly URLs.
     -   You can provide a unique name whenever you save the asset as new.

 ## What is a friendly URL?